MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Requires.md

 If the required modules aren't in the current session, PowerShell imports them.
 If the modules can't be imported, PowerShell throws a terminating error.

-For each module, type the module name (\<String\>) or a hash table.
-The value can be a combination of strings and hash tables.
-The hash table has the following keys.
+For each module, type the module name (\<String\>) or a hashtable.
+The value can be a combination of strings and hashtables.
+The hashtable has the following keys.

 - `ModuleName` - **Required** Specifies the module name.
 - `GUID` - **Optional** Specifies the GUID of the module.
-- It's also **Required** to specify one of the three below keys.
-These keys can't be used together.
+- It's also **Required** to specify at least one of the three below keys.
   - `ModuleVersion` - Specifies a minimum acceptable version of the module.
+  - `MaximumVersion` - Specifies the maximum acceptable version of the module.
   - `RequiredVersion` - Specifies an exact, required version of the module.
-  - `MaximumVersion` - Specifies the maximum acceptable version of the module.
+    This can't be used with the other Version keys.

 > [!NOTE]
 > `RequiredVersion` was added in Windows PowerShell 5.0.